opensumi/docs/docs/integrate/universal-integrate-case/custom-reporter.en.md

 ## Overview

-OpenSumi provides built-in event tracking report, which provides the integrator with some key IDE data indicators, some key performance data of one party's core plug-ins, and so on.
-Integrators can report this data to their own platform.
+OpenSumi provides built-in tracking report, which provides the integrator with some key IDE data indicators, some key performance data of one party's core extensions,etc. Integrators can report this data to their own platform.

-### Front-end Module Usage
+### Frontend Module Usage

 ```typescript
 import { IReporterService } from '@opensumi/ide-core-browser';